Visit Us

 University Open House

-The University Open House will take place in October 2026.
-It’s a great opportunity for students and their families to connect with our faculty, advisors and current students, explore our majors and tour our facilities.
+Join us in October 2026 for the University Open House.
+This event is a great opportunity for students and their families to meet faculty, advisors and current students, as well as learn more about our majors and tour campus facilities.

 Discovery Days